tluedtke/FishingForPhish/docs/api.rst

 The initialize class has 4 methods in addition to __init__() and initializeAll():

+### Terry ### Method documention doesn't usually include the self attribute since the language provides that automatically.
+### Terry ### For example https://devdocs.io/python~3.10/library/bz2#bz2.BZ2Compressor.compress shows only the data attribute
+### Terry ### If you're using a style-guide that requires showing the self attribute, ignore this comment

 * installResources(self)
       Installs potentially-useful resources used during the methodology of the research here: TODO.
 This includes the chiSquaredAttributeEval feature selector for WEKA, the SMOTE oversampler for WEKA, and the Wayback Machine add-on for Firefox.
 * initializeSelenium(self, add_ons=None)